kyu08/fzf-make/README.md

 To execute test, run `make test`(needs `nextest`).
 Or just run `cargo test`.

 ## nix
-Or you can use `nix` to create a developement shell with the project dependencies.
+Or you can use `nix` to create a development shell with the project dependencies.

 Within the repo root, execute the following command:
 ```nix